idle-meerkat/sdevwiki-fork/Bridge-FDB.md

 The Linux bridge code implements a subset of the ANSI/IEEE 802.1d standard.
 [1].
 The original Linux bridging was first done in Linux 2.2, then rewritten by Lennert Buytenhek.
 The code for bridging has been integrated into 2.4 and 2.6 kernel series.
 ## Linux Commands
-A bridge is created by running:
+To create a bridge run:
 `$ ip link add name br0 type bridge`
 Or:
 `$ ip link add name br0 type bridge`

 A Linux bridge forwards packets based on FDB data.
 To display bridge FDB data:
 `$ bridge fdb`
+Output:
 `52:54:00:12:35:01 dev sw1p1 master br0 permanent`
 `00:02:00:00:02:00 dev sw1p1 master br0 offload`
 `00:02:00:00:02:00 dev sw1p1 self`